roshan1902/DataStructures-Assignment1-Roshan_Dhakal/README.md

 - The `ClueTree` is implemented as a binary search tree for storing unique clues.

 ## How to Run the Code
-1. Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:git clone https://github.com/YourUsername/DataStructures-Assignment1-YourName.git
+2. Open the project in your preferred IDE.
+3. Run each class's `main` method individually to test the functionality.
+4. Each class file contains its own `main` method for demonstration and testing purposes.